cu2/KT/README.md

 - create a virtualenv
 - install all requirements
 - initialize the database
-- load test data into it
+- load test data into it (this will take some time)

 ## How to run KT